Q42/TrelloScrum/README.markdown

-TrelloScrum
+Scrum for Trello
 ===========

-TrelloScrum adds functionality to the awesome trello.com for use in Scrum projects.
+Scrum for Trello adds functionality to the awesome trello.com for use in Scrum projects.

 Trello is the perfect online equivalent of the whiteboard with sticky notes aka the Scrum board.
 One element we use are the storypoints.
 TrelloScrum gives you the ability to